zeruhur/loner/en/AP13_kwaidan.md

 **R**

-- **Rai

-ju**: A creature associated with lightning, often depicted as a beast with the ability to control thunderstorms.
+- **Raiju**: A creature associated with lightning, often depicted as a beast with the ability to control thunderstorms.

 - **Rokurokubi**: Humanoid spirits with the ability to stretch their necks, often appearing as normal individuals until revealing their supernatural trait.